TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 Any member can be removed:
 * At any time by themselves.
 * By a majority (more than 50%) vote of the other members of the Project Direction Group.
-This should only happen in the case of serious misconduct.
+A removal vote shall only occur in the case of serious misconduct.
 * By losing an Election.

 ### Type of work packets